Jedi-rude/Incident-Response-Linux/README.md

 # Incident-Response-Linux
 Linux Incident Management Scripts
 This repository contains basic Incident Response Investigation scripts.
 This scripts are mainly runs on Bash shell.
-Theses scripts are only tested on Debian based distros.
+These scripts are only tested on Debian based distros.

 ## Table of Content
 - [Users Management Commands](#users-managemen)